arshmun/arshmun.github.io/index.md

-## Selected AI, Machine Learning and Deep Learning Projects
+## Curated Machine Learning, Deep Learning and NLP Projects

 ---
 ### Diabetes Prediction using Random Forest and RNN-LSTM with CDC Survey Data